-As the cannabis industry continues to grow in the U.S., so will its environmental impact.
+As the cannabis industry continues to grow in the U.S., so does cannabis industry pollution.

 After only three years of cannabis legalization in Washington State alone, two million pounds of plant waste was created.
 Stifel, an investment banking company, released a report projecting a $100 billion opportunity in the U.S. Cannabis market by 2030.
-As more states legalize cannabis in some form, the issue of pollution has become all the more urgent.
-We look at the different kinds of waste issues the cannabis industry faces and solutions that may help fix the problem.
+As more states legalize cannabis in some form, the issue of cannabis industry pollution has become all the more urgent.
+We look at the different kinds of waste issues that are contributing to the cannabis industry pollution problem and the solutions that may help fix them.

 Although this may adequately deter those who attempt to imbibe or sell the plant waste, it makes alternatives like composting less accessible.
 Unless companies are able to obtain 50% organic, non-cannabis waste to mix the cannabis plant waste with, this mixture is thrown in the garbage and ends up in landfills.